rachinkapoor/http3_and_quic_blogs/1_http3_quic_intorduction.md

 ### The other part of challange - The internet today.

-When our applications access data using internet, the request travells through many **middleboxes**.
+When our applications access data using internet, the request travels through many **middleboxes**.
 Building a new transport layer however means these **middleboxes** need to be upgraded to support the new transport protocol.
 Hence, the new transport layer can not be built from scratch.
 The clever engineers at google overcame this challange builing QUIC on top of another existing and widely supported network layer, **UDP**.

 ### So why is HTTP/2 is here to stay?
 Meet the **firewalls**.
-Firewalls altough not tightly integrated into the internet infrastucture, have been widely adpoted.
+Firewalls although not tightly integrated into the internet infrastucture, have been widely adpoted.
 For an avg internet user, there was very little to no need to use the UDP protocol.
 Hence, most firewalls block UDP by default and treat it as (essentially) unsolicited network traffic.
 The same problem of mass updates applies to firewalls as well.